-Pattern interruption is an effective NLP technique for storing key words into a listener's subconscious mind.
+Pattern interruption is an effective NLP technique for storing key words into a listener's unconscious mind.
 This can be combined with other NLP techniques such as anchoring for some excellent party tricks, or to give someone a message that for reasons unknown to them appears very heart-felt or significant.

 So what exactly is Pattern Interruption?

 Let's use an analogy.
 Say you had an old man who has a pet dog to do all his actions for him.
 The old man represents our conscious mind and the dog represents the unconscious mind.
-The man (conscious) makes the decisions, and the dog (subconscious) performs various necessary actions for that man.
+The man (conscious) makes the decisions, and the dog (unconscious) performs various necessary actions for that man.

 Step one.
 We ask the old man for a sandwich.
 The man then asks his dog to go get some bread, slice some cheese, put it on a plate, and bring to me.

 Step two.
 We ask the old man for another sandwich.
 The man then gives his dog the same sequence of commands.
 The dog gets the bread, slices the cheese, puts it on the plate, and SLAP!
 We slap the man in the face and ask him to do a dance.
 Before the dog has been given the final command for the sandwich (bring to me) the pattern has been interrupted and new commands given.